lambdamore/lambdamore.github.io/posts/WRFAR.md

 ## Introduction

 An Atmospheric River(AR) is a narrow corridor or filament of concentrated moisture in the atmosphere.
 The concept states that five or six major
-ARs are present in each hemisphere most of the time, with moisture fluxes comparable to some of the major terrestrial rivers(Newell et al. 1992; Zhu and Newell 1998).
+ARs are present in each hemisphere most of the time, with moisture fluxes comparable to the runoff of the Mississippi River(Newell et al. 1992; Zhu and Newell 1998).
 They are often associated with the meridional transport of water and energy, providing precipitation for the mid-latitude but on the other hand threating its hydraulic infrastructures with devastating floods and debris flows.

 ![space-1.jpg](https://raw.githubusercontent.com/lambdamore/lambdamore.github.io/master/figures/AR/AR_animation.gif)